 The officer gave us a welcome greeting and some extra papers with information for the first landers.
 Most part of it I already knew it.
 Mostly the information they give you is about what to do when you arrive like where to go (or call) to get your social insurance number (aka SIN), about health care, government support and other things.

-Some Tips after your First Land as Permanent Resident
+Some Tips after Your First Land as Permanent Resident

 Things you should know/do after your first landing:

 • If you do not have your health care, you need to go to your province service.
 In my case, it was the Ontario Service.
 This is going to be tricky, as it really depends on the humour of the person who is at the front desk.
-Bring your CoRP or Permanent Residence Card (if you have it), a proof of address (which sometimes this would be the problem, as if this is your first time in Canada, you will delay getting one) and the passport.
+Bring your CoRP or Permanent Residence Card (if you have it), proof of address (which sometimes would be the problem as if this is your first time in Canada, you will delay getting one) and the passport.

 • If you have kids, sign up for the child benefit.
 It is a slow process and you will need to show many letters.
-You can read more about that in the article I wrote about How I got the Child Benefit.
+You can read more about that in the article I wrote about How I Got the Child Benefit.

 I got by postal mail my Permanent Residence Card.